kunal-mandalia/reactnd-project-myreads/README.md

 3. Install dependencies: `yarn install` or `npm install`
 4. Run app locally: `npm run start`

+### Limitations
+This app restricts book searches to a set of predefined keywords such as 'Android', 'Art', etc. You can find the entire list [here](/SEARCH_TERMS.md)

 ### Tests
 Run all tests with `npm run test` and see test coverage with `npm run coverage`